DanteAndHubble/Base-Of-Bot/README.md

 # 🤖Base-Of-Bot

-This a command handler based off of Dashcuft's tutorial, download and it is ready to go!
+This a command handler based off of Dashcuft's tutorial, copy the code and it is ready to go!

 # ⚡Installation